NCAAB

 • Welcome Bonus: Every sportsbook has some sort of welcome offer to entice new users, but some are better than others.
 You want to prioritize first-deposit bonuses because you receive bet credits simply for funding your account.
 The maximum limit is important as well, but be mindful of any playthrough requirements.
 The fewer cumulative wagers you need to withdraw or use the bet credits, the better.

 The Masters is the biggest event in golf, so you can expect several useful promos catering to this tournament across multiple betting sites.
-We’ve already seen a terrific offer from WynnBet, which gives you $200 in bet credits just for placing a $10 wager on Tiger Woods to win the tournament.
+We’ve already seen a terrific offer from Caesars, which will boost the profit on a host of Masters prop bets by 25%.

 There’s a good chance that more sportsbooks will provide similar offers as we get closer to the tournament.
 There will definitely be a ton of odds boosts on various props, giving you more value on your wagers.